Ferret Itching? Ferret Fleas – Symptoms and Treatment

-Ferrets are known to get external parasites, therefore seeing fleas in ferret is quite common.
-If your ferret is only indoors, the chance of getting fleas is significantly smaller.
+Ferrets are known to get external parasites and ferret fleas are quite common.
+If your ferret is only indoors, the chance of getting ferret fleas is significantly lower.
 Fleas and ticks are more typical in ferrets that go outside or are in contact with other animals that spend time outside.

-The most common parasite that can affect ferrets is the cat flea.
-If you allow your ferret to go outside, they are more likely to get infected.
-If your pet or yourself have allergies towards fleas, the reaction will be much more severe.
+The type of ferret fleas that will affect your ferret are the cat fleas.
+The way your ferret will get infected with these fleas is if they are allowed to go outside.
+Furthermore, if your pet or yourself have allergies towards fleas, the reaction will be much more severe.

-Fleas are dark in color, small parasites that use other animals’ fur coat as environment to live and feed on their blood by biting them.
-They infest dogs, cats and ferrets.
+Ferret fleas are the same fleas that infest dogs and cats.
+These fleas are dark in color, small parasites that use other animals’ fur coat as environment to live and feed on their blood by biting them.
 The flea’s bite can lead to skin irritation and itchiness, bold patches.

 Fleas lay eggs quickly and will multiply continuously until the problem is addressed and eliminated.
 Once the fleas are in your house and living in your ferret’s fur, they can spread to soft furniture in the house such as carpets and sofas.

 To prevent such flea infestation, you should take your pet to the vet the moment you notice the first symptoms of fleas.

 If you’re dealing with ferret fleas, they will become very itchy.
 As a result they will develop red patches on their skin, sores and lose hair.
 If the flea infestation becomes severe, it can lead to blood loss and extreme lethargy.
 With that said, keep an eye on the following ferret fleas symptoms: